ani1311/brainLeakings/content/posts/understandingTLSAndmTLS.md

 A: No, because remember, this cert is signed by a super serious CA. This CA will never sign a cert from a scammy attacker.

 ## So what is mTLS?

+So mTLS is the same as TLS, except both the client as well as the server present a certificate.
+The only difference between the client and the server in this case is:

+* The client is the initiator of the request.
+* The serve is the reciever of the request.